 Valerian Root is an ancient medicinal herb.
 It has a written history dating back to Greek and Roman times.
 The Greek word for it is fu or phu.
 The modern word “valerian” is derived from the latin root valere (to be in health)

-In Great Britain, where it grows abundantly, it had a resurgence during the World Wars.
+In Great Britain, where the plant grows abundantly, it had a resurgence during the World Wars.
 Valerian root was widely prescribed for shell shock.
-Furthermore, in WWII the civilian population used it ot handle the stresses of air raids.
+Furthermore, in WWII the civilian population used it to handle the stresses of air raids.
+This resurgence of a traditional medicine during a period of modern turmoil demonstrates the timeless nature of effective herbal remedies.

 Valerian Root Health Benefits